powsybl/.github/CONTRIBUTING.md

 ### Procedure to Request Committer rights

-A pull request (PR) should be created for each person and each repository.

-An exception can be made for individuals with special roles in the project (e.g., the release manager) who need to merge changes across multiple repositories (more than five).
-In such cases, a single PR may be submitted to maintain a practical process, but it must be thoroughly justified.

 The PR should be opened by the person requesting Committer rights.

 The PR must include a justification, which may be based on: